statamic/cms/upgrade.md

 Use another nice accessible modal?

-## vue-toasted replaced with ???
+## vue-toasted replaced with vue-toastification (in progress)
 Vue-toasted is only available for vue 2.
+We still need to style the new toasts.
+Also document the new api changes between the two packages.